CGoodin/nature-stack/README.md

 ## Requirements
 Ubuntu 16.04 with [ROS-Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) and a functioning [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) are required to build and run this code.

-To run the NATURE stack with ROS-2, you must clone the repo then check out the "ros2" branch.

 ## Installation
 Clone the repo into your catkin_ws/src directory with the following command.
 ```bash